SumoLogic/sumologic-documentation/docs/contributing/remove-doc.md

 As an example, let's say we have two existing docs called **Nginx app** and **Nginx (Legacy) app**, and we need to deprecate the legacy version.

-1. In your GitHub authoring tool (like Atom or VS Code), open our [cid-redirects.json file](https://github.com/SumoLogic/sumologic-documentation/blob/main/cid-redirects.json), which contains all 301 redirects.
+1. In your GitHub authoring tool (like VS Code), open our [cid-redirects.json file](https://github.com/SumoLogic/sumologic-documentation/blob/main/cid-redirects.json), which contains all 301 redirects.
 1. Add a redirect from the *legacy URL* you're removing to the *new URL* that contains the equivalent content.
   ```
   "/docs/integrations/web-servers/nginx-legacy": "/docs/integrations/web-servers/nginx",